I have built two cedar strip canoes, two cedar strip kayaks, three acoustic guitars, a sauna, woodshed, a mancave, and a fishing shed.

 After a while Dan and I thought we’d go back into the channel and try the submerged rock pile one more time.
 I had just caught a 20" walleye on a troll crossing a rocky point.
 It had an old battle scar near its tail that was well healed.

 It was mid-afternoon so I put it on the stringer to save for dinner.
 My stringer is just a long piece of parachute cord with a carabiner tied to the end.
 I slit the lower jaw of the fish and stuck the carabineer through.
-It will hold about 3 medium sized walleyes.
+It will hold about 3 medium-sized walleyes.

-The fish was securely trailing behind the canoe and a few feet deep, when we decided to make another trolling pass on the rocky point.
+The fish was securely trailing behind the canoe and a few feet deep when we decided to make another trolling pass on the rocky point.
 I heard a loud splash.
 I thought it was the Walleye getting a bit spunky.
 Looking into the water I saw, about 4 feet down, a huge northern with my fish dinner in its mouth.
 It was tightly clamped onto the fish.
 I could see the head of the walleye sticking out one side of the pike's jaw and the tail sticking out the other.
 I grabbed the parachute cord and pulled the pike to the surface.
 I was tempted the try to reach down and grab it, when I heard my son say "NO Dad, DONT!"
 I battled with the pike for about 30 seconds, holding on to the cord, before the huge fish let go.
-It had pulled the back end of the canoe around quite a bit as the huge fish and I were tugging back and forth on the cord.
+It had pulled the back end of the canoe around quite a bit as the huge fish and I was tugging back and forth on the cord.